 Schools in Parks is conducted by individual parks, nature centers or natural areas, and consists of specific programs designed to meet the Next Generation Sunshine State Standards for a given grade and discipline.
 There are 46 Schools in the Parks programs delivered among our five nature centers, 22 natural areas, 16 regional and nine neighborhood parks.
 School field trips to attend these programs are designed to provide the experiential living laboratory portion for a particular set of learning standards that the class has covered in school.
 Experiential programs provide students competence and understanding of scientific instruments and data, learning field sampling methods for soils, vegetation and fauna, and calculation of relevant environmental indices for the habitat.
 Such topics as life cycles, vegetation types, energy and trophic levels, and interdependence of species, including commensalism, parasitism, mutualism and others.

 In addition, we have a weekly one-minute YouTube series that highlights our wildlife for teachers and students called Wildlife Wednesdays.
 View it here.

 For more information about programs, contact Dr. John Pipoly at ParksEnvEd@Broward.org.
-We have here provided the Next Generation Sunshine State Standards, locations, and descriptions of the Schools in Parks programs for School Year 2021-2022.
+We have provided the Next Generation Sunshine State Standards, locations, and descriptions of the Schools in Parks programs for annual programs.